w3f/General-Grants-Program/grants/speculative/data_highway_mining.md

 ### A list of blockchain projects that the team has supported and the details of such support

-The team have collaborated together to start making the Data Highway a reality.
+The team have collaborated together to start making the DataHighway a reality.

 Xin (Sheen) Hu, Aaron Wagener, and Piotr Świątek Brzeziński are from the MXC Foundation gGmbH's and MatchX's Executive Team.
-They have created the vision of the Data Highway.
+They have created the vision of the DataHighway.

 Siwon Kim and Jeff Stahlnecker are experts in community engagement and power MXC's Blog https://blog.mxc.org/ and Telegram community of over 5,000 users.

 Xin Hu, Piotr Świątek Brzeziński, and Jakub Chmielarz are building revolutionary secure IoT hardware and AI solutions.
-Data Highway Mining will incentivize use of such hardware or similar equivalent.
+DataHighway Mining will incentivize use of such hardware or similar equivalent.

 Stéphane Letz and Suhee Lee provide graphic designs and videography that captivates the community and to support the business development and marketing teams.